 A study published in the Review of Religious Research found that when gay or lesbian family members attended a religious family wedding, they perceived themselves to be outsiders rather than part of a cohesive family group.
 The researchers indicate that conservative religious faith may negatively impact family cohesion when some family members do not conform to standards of that religion and that more liberal and diverse religious groups contribute better to healthy family relationships.

 Lower Level of Stress

 A study in The Journal of Black Psychology examined the stress levels and faiths of 318 African American single mothers.
 Women who were religious reported gaining comfort from their faith, but women who were not religious had the lowest levels of stress.
-According to the Center for the Advanced Study of the Behavioral Sciences, higher levels of parental stress can have a negative effect on children.
+According to the American Journal on Intellectual and Developmental Disabilities, higher levels of parental stress can have a negative effect on children.

 Quality of Familial Bonds May not Be Due to Religion

 An article in the Journal for the Scientific Study of Religion posits that while many studies indicate that religious families are more likely to stay together, few studies have actually examined the quality of those familial bonds.
 They suggest that more research is needed to determine whether religion actually increases family cohesion in a healthy way.